-Figure 6.1 shows the experimental physics asymmetries, binned in Q^2 and x and averaged by run for the two target field configurations, parallel and 80°.
+Figure 6.1 shows the experimental physics asymmetries, binned in $Q^2$ and x and averaged by run for the two target field configurations, parallel and 80°.
 As expected, the parallel asymmetries are much larger; the near perpendicular values, while small, are consistently non-zero and positive.
-The Q^2 behavior is not always consistent across bins, as we will discuss in section 6.2.1.
+The $Q^2$ behavior is not always consistent across bins, as we will discuss in section 6.2.1.
 However, the results are much as expected, and lead us on to the more interesting quantities.

-Figure 6.1: Experimental physics asymmetries as a function of x for the 180° (top) and 80° (bottom) target field orientation settings in four Q^2 bins, calculated with corrections as described in chapter 5.
+Figure 6.1: Experimental physics asymmetries as a function of x for the 180° (top) and 80° (bottom) target field orientation settings in 4 $Q^2$ bins.

-6.2 Spin Asymmetries A_1 and A_2
+6.2 Spin Asymmetries $A_1$ and $A_2$

 Combining the asymmetries for the two field angle settings as prescribed in section 5.4.1, we have the spin, or virtual Compton, asymmetries shown in figures 6.2 and 6.3.
-We present the both asymmetries binned in x using combined binning to reduce the number of data points.
-A_1 also is given as a function of W at the bottom of figure 6.2.
-Plotted with A_1 versus x is a CLAS collaboration model of A_1 using fits to world data, as well as leading twist A_1 calculated from AAC polarized parton distributions [45] discussed in section 2.5 and F_1 from the Bosted-Christy parameterizations [119,120].
+We present the both asymmetries binned in x using combined binning to reduce the number of data points. $A_1$ also is given as a function of W at the bottom of figure 6.2.
+Plotted with $A_1$ versus x is a CLAS collaboration model of $A_1$ using fits to world data.

-Figure 6.2 shows A_1 from this analysis following the model calculations to a degree, albeit not within statistical errors.
-Some disparity between the results in different Q^2 bins is visible as the results of similar x fall outside their statistical errors; we discuss the apparent Q^2 dependence is greater detail in the coming subsection.
+Figure 6.2 shows $A_1$ from this analysis following the model calculations to a degree, albeit not within statistical errors.
+Some disparity between the results in different $Q^2$ bins is visible as the results of similar x fall outside their statistical errors; we discuss the apparent $Q^2$ dependence is greater detail in the coming subsection.

-A W dependence in A_1 which is visible in the deep inelastic region above W of 2 GeV in the bottom figure 6.2 represents a surprising feature.
-A_1 drops from above 0.6 to 0.4 in a narrow range of W from 2.0 to 2.4 GeV, with general agreement between the three Q^2 bin results.
+A W dependence in $A_1$ which is visible in the deep inelastic region above W of 2 GeV in the bottom figure 6.2 represents a surprising feature. $A_1$ drops from above $A_1$ of 0.6 to 0.4 in a narrow range of W from 2.0 to 2.4 GeV, with general agreement between the three $Q^2$ bin results.
+This trend may could point to a need for further correction of the data.
 We conjecture that the pair symmetric background correction currently under investigation by our collaborators may shed light on this issue, as it will affect this kinematic region.

-The A_2 results in figure 6.3 are for the most part difficult to statistically differentiate from zero.
-Although the Q^2 dependence we see in A_1 is present, it is not as pronounced as in A_1 .
+The $A_2$ results in figure 6.3 are for the most part difficult to statistically differentiate from zero.
+Although the $Q^2$ disparity is present, it is not as pronounced as in $A_1$ .
 The dip at low x in particular may be an artifact of pair symmetric background.

-Figure 6.2: Spin asymmetry A_1 as a function of x and W for various Q^2 .
+Figure 6.2: Spin asymmetry $A_1$ as a function of x and W for various $Q^2$ .
 The blue bar represents the estimated systematic error.

-Figure 6.3: Spin asymmetry A_2 as a function of x for various Q^2 .
+Figure 6.3: Spin asymmetry $A_2$ as a function of x for various $Q^2$ .
 The blue bar represents the estimated systematic error.

-6.2.1 Q^2 Dependence
+6.2.1 $Q^2$ Dependence

-The Q^2 disparity at similar x which we have seen in the experimental and spin asymmetries, particularly in the upper plot of figure 6.2, will be echoed in the spin structure functions as well.
-One expects to see little Q^2 dependence in these asymmetries versus x, so it is worth discussing briefly.
+The $Q^2$ disparity at similar x which we have seen in the experimental and spin asymmetries, particularly in the upper plot of figure 6.2, will be echoed in the spin structure functions as well.
+One expects to see little $Q^2$ dependence in these asymmetries versus x, so it is worth discussing briefly.